Skip to main content

-How the QBI Deduction Affects Your S-Corp Salary Decision
+QBI Deduction & Your S-Corp Salary Decision

 The Section 199A qualified business income (QBI) deduction is one of the most significant tax benefits available to S-corp owners.
 It's also one of the biggest reasons the IRS is watching S-corp salaries more closely than ever.
 The deduction creates a direct financial incentive to pay yourself less, and the IRS knows it.